Everyone knows that reading is important. However, we’ve all heard our kids say, “I don’t want to read. I just want to play!” Parents commonly wonder:

 6. Write messages on the easel

 We start the day with the date and weather, and use the easel to highlight key words, play matching games, and draw!
 Below is an example of an animal matching game.
-This emoji post, this mouth anatomy post, and this eye anatomy post have examples of how we used it to teach other topics.
 We love our Melissa and Doug easel, but a great alternative would be a magnetic white board for the refrigerator.

 7. Leave funny notes around the house!